Skip to main content

 Energy conservation, extended to include heat.
 Internal energy as a state function.
 Work done by and on a system.
 The first law as accounting: energy in, energy out, and what stays.
 Isothermal, adiabatic, isobaric, and isochoric processes traced on a pressure–volume diagram.

-3. Kinetic Theory of Gases
+3. Kinetic Theory of Gases and Transport Phenomena

 Where pressure and temperature come from, microscopically.
 Molecules in motion, momentum transfer to walls, and the derivation of the ideal gas law from Newtonian mechanics.
 The Maxwell distribution of speeds.
 The equipartition theorem and why temperature is a measure of average kinetic energy per degree of freedom.
+Mean free path.
+Transport phenomena: diffusion, thermal conductivity, and gas viscosity, all rooted in the same molecular picture.

 4. Entropy and the Second Law